 Setting it up

 Don’t worry about sharing any of your login info — each user will have their own credentials.
 Their accounts will be their own, but fall within your account, known as the “root account”.
 It’s highly recommended that the root account should never be shared with anyone since it has access to all AWS services your organization uses.

 In fact, you shouldn’t even use it yourself, even just for administrative tasks.
 Make another account for yourself instead for extra security.

 All accounts start with zero access to anything until you manually enable access to the services you’ll think they need.
 If you’ve got a large number of users, you’ll be able to put them into groups based on who will be receiving the same permissions.
 You can set quite a few conditions for access, such as what time of day the user or group can access the resource, what IP addresses they need to be using, or whether they’re using SSL.
 Note that not all users have be actual humans -- some can be created to generate an access key for an app that runs in your corporate network and needs AWS.

-The permissions you grant can be broad or specific.
+The permissions you grant can be “broad” or “specific”.
 Broad permissions refer to permissions to use an entire service, such as DynamoDB.
 Specific permissions refers to a part of a service, such as a certain S3 bucket.
 It’s recommended that you assign your users as few privileges as is necessary for their tasks.
-Even if you underestimate what they’ll need, you can always add more privileges.
+If you underestimate what they’ll need, you can always add more privileges.

 Access management is controlled by the policies you create for each account.
 Policies, documents stored in JSON format, are attached to IAM identities (users, groups of users, or roles) or AWS resources, explicitly defining their permissions.
 The policies list who is authorized, which tasks are allowed, the conditions that need to be met, and the resources to which authorized tasks are performed.
 Policies are simple to use with only two variations: allow or deny.
 These permissions are evaluated by AWS whenever the user makes a request.
 Anything not allowed is denied by default.